javascript-tutorial/bn.javascript.info/2-ui/1-document/08-styles-and-classes/2-create-notification/task.md

 [demo src="solution"]

-CSS পজিশনিং স্ট্যাইল ব্যবহার করুন top/right এর জন্য।
+Use CSS positioning to show the element at given top/right coordinates.
+The source document has the necessary styles.